 What is Gradle?

-Gradle is an Opensource build automation tool to build and run the projects in Android and java based projects
+Gradle is an Opensource build automation tool to build and run projects in Android and java based on projects.

 - Parallel task execution

 The current version is 7.1.

 The Gradle tool can be downloaded from here🔗.
 You can check my other post below to check whether Gradle is installed or not.

 The Gradle download can be in a binary form or a complete form.

 gradle vs maven

 There are a lot of differences between Gradle and Maven.